Content Section 1

 Assistant Professor of American Indian Studies, Anthropology, and Gender and Women's Studies

 Jenny L. Davis is a citizen of the Chickasaw Nation and an Assistant Professor of Anthropology at the University of Illinois, Urbana-Champaign where she is the director of the Native American and Indigenous Languages (NAIL) Lab and an affiliate faculty of American Indian Studies and Gender & Women’s Studies.
+She is the 2019-2021 Chancellor's Fellow of Indigenous Research & Ethics working primarily on campus compliance with NAGPRA.
 She earned her PhD in Linguistics at University of Colorado, Boulder in 2013.
 She was the 2010-2011 Henry Roe Cloud Fellow in American Indian Studies at Yale University, and a 2013-2014 Lyman T. Johnson Postdoctoral Fellow in Linguistics at the University of Kentucky.
 Her research focuses on contemporary Indigenous language(s) and identity, with dual focuses on Indigenous language revitalization and Indigenous gender and sexuality.

 Specializations / Research Interest(s)

-- Indigenous Language and Identity; Language Revitalization & Documentation; Gender/Sexuality; Ethnographic and Research Methods; Native American and Indigenous Studies
+- Indigenous Language and Identity; Language Revitalization & Documentation; Gender/Sexuality; Ethnographic and Research Methods; Native American and Indigenous Studies; NAGPRA and Repatriation

 - PhD Linguistics, University of Colorado 2013